beck1888/blib/README.md

 ```

 You may also want to install the `requirements.txt` file.
 Alternatively, you can look at the source for just the files you want and just install those requirements.
 Please note that the install script removes any files that aren't `.py` or `.zsh` so the requirements file is only viewable on GitHub.

+To update this "library", run the install command again.